- The importance of finding breast cancer early

 Breast awareness and self-exam

 Beginning in their 20s, women should be told about the benefits and limitations of breast self-exam (BSE).
-Women should be aware of how their breasts normally look and feel and report any new breast changes to a health professional as soon as they are found.
+Even those who choose not to do BSE should be aware of how their breasts normally look and feel and report any new breast changes to a health professional as soon as they are found.
 Finding a breast change does not necessarily mean there is a cancer.

 A woman can notice changes by knowing how her breasts normally look and feel and feeling her breasts for changes (breast awareness), or by choosing to use a step-by-step approach (with a BSE) and using a specific schedule to examine her breasts.